Man sentenced in case of girls gang-raped and sexually assaulted in Marsiling flat

 The owner of the flat sexually assaulted V2 in Uzair's presence.
 After the first "dare", she burst into tears and said she no longer wanted to play the game but was nonetheless pressured into other sex acts.

-In May 2021, when V2 became drunk at the flat and was drifting in and out of consciousness, she was group-raped by Uzair, his 18-year-old cousin and the flat owner.
+In May 2021, when V2 became drunk at the flat and was drifting in and out of consciousness, she was group-raped by Uzair, his 18-year-old cousin and Asri.

 In June 2021, after V2 was caught by the police and returned to her girls' home, she confided in a counsellor about the rapes and a police report was lodged.